grokify/go-nist-sp-800-53/docsrc/rev5/high_baseline/cm.md

 Implementation of a common secure configuration may be mandated at the organization level, mission and business process level, system level, or at a higher level, including by a regulatory agency.
 Common secure configurations include the United States Government Configuration Baseline [USGCB](#98498928-3ca3-44b3-8b1e-f48685373087) and security technical implementation guides (STIGs), which affect the implementation of [CM-6](#cm-6) and other controls such as [AC-19](#ac-19) and [CM-7](#cm-7) .
 The Security Content Automation Protocol (SCAP) and the defined standards within the protocol provide an effective method to uniquely identify, track, and control configuration settings.

-configuration settings that reflect the most restrictive mode consistent with operational requirements are established and documented for components employed within the system using {{ insert: param, cm-06_odp.01 }};
+configuration settings that reflect the most restrictive mode consistent with operational requirements are established and documented for components employed within the system using common secure configurations to establish and document configuration settings for components employed within the system are defined;;

 the configuration settings documented in CM-06a are implemented;

-any deviations from established configuration settings for {{ insert: param, cm-06_odp.02 }} are identified and documented based on {{ insert: param, cm-06_odp.03 }};
+any deviations from established configuration settings for system components for which approval of deviations is needed are defined; are identified and documented based on operational requirements necessitating approval of deviations are defined;;

-any deviations from established configuration settings for {{ insert: param, cm-06_odp.02 }} are approved;
+any deviations from established configuration settings for system components for which approval of deviations is needed are defined; are approved;

 changes to the configuration settings are monitored in accordance with organizational policies and procedures;